Elected Town Councillors

 Town Council Services

-- 4 part-time professional administrators: Clerk, Deputy Clerk, Admin Assistant and Events, Tourism & Communications Officer
+- 4 part-time professional administrators: Clerk, Deputy Clerk & Operations Manager, Accounts Assistant and Communications Officer

 How the Town Council is funded